trxe/notes-blog/content/operating-system/1_Introduction_to_OS.md

 **OS is a resource allocator.** Manage resources and arbitrate conflicting requests.

 - Concurrent file usage/memory access
+- Process switching to optimize CPU and IO activities

 **OS is a control program.** Prevents accidents and malicious attacks, provides security isolation and protection.